Does auto insurance cover hydroplane accidents?

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.

 Hydroplaning happens when a vehicle slides uncontrollably on the wet surface of a road.
 This occurs when the water that normally flows between your tire treads instead remains between the tires and the street or highway, sometimes combining with oil or other slippery road deposits.
-During wet conditions, this layer of water can cause drivers to lose control, increasing the chances of hydroplane car accidents.
+Wet, slick roadways, speed, and tires with insufficient grip on the road surface can trigger hydroplaning.
+According to the Federal Highway Administration (FHA), rain and wet pavement can increase crash risk.
+Every year, 75 percent of weather-related vehicle crashes occur on wet pavement and 47 percent happen during rainfall.

 What happens if hydroplaning causes a single-car accident?

-In most single-car accidents, the driver is considered at fault.
-Collision car insurance coverage may pay for damage to your vehicle, less the cost of your car insurance deductible.
-If you're injured in the accident, medical payments coverage or personal injury protection (PIP ) may pay for your medical bills.
+In a single car accident due to weather, the driver is typically considered at fault.
+If you're injured in the accident, medical payments coverage or personal injury protection (PIP) may pay for your medical bills.
 When weather-related factors such as hydroplaning cause a car accident, however, there may be situations when the driver is not at fault.
 These could include:

 Looking for more information about auto insurance?
 Our car insurance resource center has you covered.